OneNoxTi/sms-api/docs/instruction/clients/menu/top_menu.md

 ## Editing a menu

-To edit a page click on it in the table with pages.
-The page of **page editing** will open, the actions are similar to [adding a menu](#adding-a-menu).
+To edit a menu click on it in the table with menus.
+The page of **menu editing** will open, the actions are similar to [adding a menu](#adding-a-menu).

 ![image5](/img/en/clients_menu_top_menu/image5.png)